-Currently, there are three budget enforcement rules that can trigger sequestration.
-Two were established by the BCA and one was established by Statutory PAYGO.
+In recent years, there have been three budget enforcement rules that could trigger sequestration.
+Two were established by the BCA, and one was established by Statutory PAYGO.
+Two of them are currently in effect, while one of the BCA rules expired at the end of FY2021.
 The three rules and their corresponding sequesters can be summarized as follows (and are presented in Table 1):